i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   blk :: 6
   size :: 2
   PN :: 2 bytes big endian.
-The number of keys in the previous sending chain.
-        i.e. one more than the last 'N' sent in the previous chain.
+The index of the last tag sent in the previous tag set.
-        Use 0 if there was no previous sending chain.

 {% endhighlight %}